Lukazo0/docs/introduction.md

 2. Hire an experienced engineer to help you with settings and future maintenance.
 But again, what about the cost? 💲

-3. Use SREnity to scan your DevOps/SRE toolchain in `read-only` mode to get notifications about missing configurations and get recommendations how to fix them.
-Sounds quick and affordable, right? 😊
+3. Use SREnity to scan your DevOps/SRE toolchain to get notifications about missing configurations and get recommendations how to fix them.
+Sounds quick and effective, right? 😊

 Awesome!

+## How SREnity can help

+SREnity is a simple SaaS tool that connects with other SaaS products, sends probes to them and gets intelligence data about their health.